carlostkd/EHR/README.md

 ## Feel free to contribute to EHR!
 - 🔭 I’m currently working on this project to add more resources!
 - 🌱 I’m currently learning more programing languages.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2021 Goals: Create the most curated Pentester Resources and Reports available.
+- 🥅 2022 Goals: Create the most curated Pentester Resources and Reports available.
-- ⚡ Fun fact: Sometimes the time is not enough
+- ⚡ Fun fact: Sometimes the time is not enough.
+- ⚡ Sophie Powered AI created and running stable.
+- ⚡ All Projects have now a opensource online status page.

 ## Join to the development!